 A purple heron is wading through the shallow water, followed by a couple of ducks.
-Only some unpaved roads and small foot paths lead towards the lakes and wetlands in the interior of Ikema Island, a small island north of Miyakojima Island.
+Only some unpaved roads and small foot paths lead towards the lakes and wetlands in the interior of Ikema Island, a small island north of Miyakojima Island in Southern Japan.

 Not many tourists venture out here and even the circumferential road around the island providing access to the wetlands, a lighthouse, an unusual stone formation on the coast, and a few hotels is not very busy.
-Although Ikema is linked to the larger island of Miyakojima by a long bridge over beautiful coral sea since 1992 it is among the most distant attractions from Miyakojima’s main port town of Hirara.
+Since 1992, Ikema is linked to the larger island of Miyakojima by a long bridge over beautiful coral sea.
+But still, it is among the most distant attractions from Miyakojima’s main port town of Hirara.

-Wilhelm I was impressed by the islanders’ altruistic rescue of the sailors of a German trade ship, oh and perhaps he appreciated the opportunity to establish diplomatic relations with a small kingdom strategically located off the Asian coast in the Pacific.
+Emperor Wilhelm I was impressed by the islanders’ altruistic rescue of the sailors of a German trade ship.
+Oh, and perhaps he appreciated the opportunity to establish diplomatic relations with a small kingdom strategically located off the Asian coast in the Pacific.

 Fantastic beaches, turquoise blue water and coral reefs surround Miyakojima.
 When you aren’t diving or snorkelling, the fun thing to do is driving around the island and over to several other islands connected by bridges.
 Rental cars are pastel-coloured “light vehicles” and feel like bumper cars.
 The speed limit is 40 km/h everywhere on Miyakojima.

 Kurima-jima is a tiny island south of Miyakojima, connected by a bridge.
 With its laid-back atmosphere, plus nice beaches, it attracts a small community of divers, esoterics and dropouts.
 The Kurimajima Bridge was built in 1995, when the island’s population consisted of less than 200 sugar cane farmers.

 The islands Irabujima and Shimojima